Instagram: 2020–present

 In March 2020, Instagram launched a new feature called "Co-Watching".
 The new feature allows users to share posts with each other over video calls.
 According to Instagram, they pushed forward the launch of Co-Watching in order to meet the demand for virtually connecting with friends and family due to social distancing as a result of the COVID-19 pandemic.

 In August 2020, Instagram began a pivot to video, introducing a new feature called "Reels".
 The intent was to compete with the video-sharing site TikTok.
 Instagram also added suggested posts in August 2020.
-After scrolling through posts from the past 48 hours, Instagram displays posts related to their interests from accounts they do not follow.
+After scrolling through posts from the past 48 hours, Instagram displays endless posts related to their interests from accounts they do not follow.
 In February 2021, Instagram began testing a new feature called Vertical Stories, said by some sources to be inspired by TikTok.
 The same month, they also began testing the removal of ability to share feed posts to stories.
 In March 2021, Instagram launched a new feature in which four people can go live at once.
 Instagram also announced that adults would not be allowed to message teens who don't follow them as part of a series of new child safety policies.

 In May 2021, Instagram began allowing users in some regions to add pronouns to their profile page.
 On October 4, 2021, Meta services suffered their worst outage since 2008, bringing down Instagram, Facebook, and WhatsApp.
 Security experts identified the problem as possibly being DNS-related.
 On March 17, 2022, Zuckerberg confirmed plans to add non-fungible tokens (NFTs) to the platform.

 In April 2022, Instagram began testing the removal of the ability to see "recent" posts from various hashtags.
 This change became permanent and system wide a year later, and now hashtags can only be used to see a selection of curated content from "top" users.
 These changes are ostensibly an attempt to hinder the spread of misinformation, while Instagram has also repeatedly stated that hashtags do not help posts get views.

 In September 2022, Ireland's Data Protection Commission fined the company $402 million under privacy laws recently adopted by the European Union over how it handled the privacy data of minors.
 After being trialled in mid-2022, Instagram introduced Notes in December 2022.
 This feature allows users to share updates as short text posts of up to 60 characters with certain people, who can then reply to them using messaging on Instagram.